Skip to main content

 • params and searchParams on pages, layouts, and route handlers

 Update your usages to support the asynchronous APIs.
-Use the new props helper types.
+Use the new generated props helper types (PageProps<"…">, LayoutProps<"…">, and the route handler context type) instead of hand-written param types.
 Review the migration guide for more information.

 Examples